opengisch/QgisModelBaker/docs/background_info/usabilityhub/user_guide.md

 Basically, a repository-wide unique id must be assigned.
 It does not have to be descriptive for the content.
 Further the type of the topping must be entered in the `categories`, as well as the relative `path` to the file concerned.

-So the entry for the topping file "qml/lu_grundnutzung.qml" of the type "qml" with the id "ch.lu.topping.Nutzungsplanung_V310_grundnutzung" would be the following:
+So the entry for the topping file "layerstyle/lu_grundnutzung.qml" of the type "layerstyle" with the id "ch.lu.topping.Nutzungsplanung_V310_grundnutzung" would be the following:
 ```xml
       <DatasetIdx16.DataIndex.DatasetMetadata TID="3dcc47e5-1dd5-4f05-9fc8-756125705a2c">
         <id>ch.lu.topping.Nutzungsplanung_V310_grundnutzung</id>